mpearon/wings/gettingStarted.md

 - [King Schools](https://kingschools.com)
 - [Gleim Aviation](https://gleimaviation.com)

-My CFI recommended Sporty's, and highly recommended adding on the Instrument Rating (IR) course, so I chose [this package](https://www.sportys.com/private-and-instrument-rating-course-combo.html) ($399.00).<br />
-[This package](https://www.sportys.com/learn-to-fly-course-private-pilot-test-prep-online-app-and-tv.html) is slightly cheaper ($249.00), but does not include the IR Course - so if you're planning to earn your Instrument Rating, you would save money by selecting the combination package.
+> **Note:** *My CFI recommended Sporty's, and highly recommended adding on the Instrument Rating (IR) course, so I chose [this package](https://www.sportys.com/private-and-instrument-rating-course-combo.html) ($399.00).
+[This package](https://www.sportys.com/learn-to-fly-course-private-pilot-test-prep-online-app-and-tv.html) is slightly cheaper ($249.00), but does not include the IR Course - so if you're planning to earn your Instrument Rating, you would save money by selecting the combination package.*

 ## Before your first flight lesson
 Check with your CFI to see if they have any specific prerequisites before your first Flight Lesson - but in my case, this list covered everything: